kartoffels123/openmw-texture-map-optimizers/openmw-regular-map-optimizer/README.md

 - Reads texture data to check actual alpha values
 - Detects BC1 blocks using DXT1a mode
 - Worth it for accurate format selection and smaller output

+## Version History

+### Version 0.2 (Current)
+- **DX10 header stripping** - Cuttlefish outputs DX10 extended headers which OpenMW doesn't support; these are now automatically stripped and converted to legacy DDS format
+- **BGRA moved to texconv** - Uncompressed BGRA textures now use texconv instead of cuttlefish for proper legacy DDS output
+- **Proper alpha handling** - Added `-alpha -sepalpha` flags for straight alpha and proper mipmap generation without color bleeding

+### Version 0.1
+- Initial release with cuttlefish compression for BC1/BC2/BC3 and texconv for BGR
+- Alpha channel optimization and DXT1a detection
+- Smart passthrough for well-compressed textures
+- Path filtering with whitelist/blacklist system

 ## Resources